Cyberwarfare: Military

 With the emergence of cyber as a substantial threat to national and global security, cyber war, warfare and/or attacks also became a domain of interest and purpose for the military.

 In the U.S., General Keith B. Alexander, first head of USCYBERCOM, told the Senate Armed Services Committee that computer network warfare is evolving so rapidly that there is a "mismatch between our technical capabilities to conduct operations and the governing laws and policies.
 Cyber Command is the newest global combatant and its sole mission is cyberspace, outside the traditional battlefields of land, sea, air and space."
 It will attempt to find and, when necessary, neutralize cyberattacks and to defend military computer networks.

 Alexander sketched out the broad battlefield envisioned for the computer warfare command, listing the kind of targets that his new headquarters could be ordered to attack, including "traditional battlefield prizes – command-and-control systems at military headquarters, air defense networks and weapons systems that require computers to operate."

 One cyber warfare scenario, Cyber-ShockWave, which was wargamed on the cabinet level by former administration officials, raised issues ranging from the National Guard to the power grid to the limits of statutory authority.

 The distributed nature of internet based attacks means that it is difficult to determine motivation and attacking party, meaning that it is unclear when a specific act should be considered an act of war.

 Examples of cyberwarfare driven by political motivations can be found worldwide.
 In 2008, Russia began a cyber attack on the Georgian government website, which was carried out along with Georgian military operations in South Ossetia.
 In 2008, Chinese "nationalist hackers" attacked CNN as it reported on Chinese repression on Tibet.
 Hackers from Armenia and Azerbaijan have actively participated in cyberwarfare as part of the Nagorno-Karabakh conflict, with Azerbaijani hackers targeting Armenian websites and posting Ilham Aliyev's statements.

 Jobs in cyberwarfare have become increasingly popular in the military.
 All four branches of the United States military actively recruit for cyber warfare positions.

-As the military have become more and more entangled into the national and global threat proposed by the utilization of the cyber domain, a new research field within the Military Science field have slowly emerged.
-In essence, its focus is centered towards describing, understanding and explaining what Military Cyber Operations is, can do and be tackled.
-In the Handbook of Military Sciences Aaron Brantly and Max Smeets define Military Cyber Operations to be "those cyber operations which a military entity of a nation-state plans and conducts to achieve strategic, operational, or tactical gain."
-More so, they argue these types of military operations are commonly divided into three types of operations.